 Dog-Friendly: on the trail

-Caroline Peak has been on the radar since I first saw it from Preacher Mountain.
-The pup and I attempted the peak in 2014.
-But we turned around at Upper Wildcat Lake after going off route.
+The peak has been on the radar since I first saw it from Preacher Mountain.
+The pup and I attempted in 2014 but turned around at Upper Wildcat Lake after going off-route.
+So here we were three years later.

 An overnight trip to the peak would make the long hike worthwhile.
-But I continued to put the plan on hold because of the popularity of Alpine Lakes Wilderness.
-So I decided to climb it in one long day.
+But I kept putting the plan on hold because of the popularity of Alpine Lakes Wilderness.
+Then I decided to climb it in one long day and leave the heavy pack home.

 See more trip photos here.